Mary Gay Scanlon: Tenure

+Foreign Policy

-In 2023, Scanlon was among 56 Democrats to vote in favor of H.Con.Res.
+In 2023, Scanlon was among 50 Democrats to vote to remove American troops from Somalia by voting for H.Con.Res.
+30. Scanlon was among 56 Democrats to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+A member of the Irish-American community in Pennsylvania, Scanlon is a member of the Congressional Friends of Ireland Caucus and traveled with President Joe Biden to Ireland in 2023.